-The University Promotion and Tenure Committee should review the promotion portfolios submitted by the MCG Dean, including the accompanying documents recommending promotion that were generated at each level of the promotion process.
+The University Promotion and Tenure Committee should review the promotion portfolios submitted by the MCG Dean, including the accompanying documents recommending promotion that were generated at each level of the promotion process and any challenge materials.
 The committee, upon determining the completeness of each portfolio and supporting documents, will provide the portfolios and their recommendations to the Associate Provost for faculty affairs for review.

 The Associate Provost for faculty affairs will review each candidate's portfolio with the Provost prior to accepting or rejecting each recommendation.

-The Provost will prepare the appropriate documents for all the candidates for whom a positive recommendation was sustained and for all the candidates for whom promotion was not recommended with instructions on the right to appeal.
-The Provost should provide the Dean a list of the recommendations of all candidates who were recommended for promotion.
+- SUPPORT: The Provost will prepare the appropriate documents for all the candidates for whom a positive recommendation was sustained.
+The Provost should provide the Dean a list of the recommendations of all candidates who were recommended for promotion. - DOES NOT SUPPORT: The Provost will prepare the appropriate documents for all the candidates for whom promotion was not recommended with instructions on the right to appeal.
 The MCG Dean and Chairperson may discuss recommendations for career development of each faculty member for whom promotion was not recommended.
 The appropriate Chairperson should discuss the recommendations and counsel those faculty members whose promotions were not recommended.